Nimaoth/Nev/docs/docs.md

 Slots are used to specify where to open new views (files, terminals, etc.) or which view to focus.

+To specify multiply slots for nested layouts, separate the slots with `.`.
+Say you have a `tab` layout which contains a `center` layout, then `*.center` would refer to the center slot in the active tab.
+Because the empty string acts the same as `*` you can also write this as `.center`

 #### Slots for adding views to the layout

 `center`: